A topic from the subject of Electrolysis in Chemistry.

 This experiment demonstrates the principles of electrolysis:

-• Decomposition of water: Water molecules (H2O) are split into hydrogen (H2) and oxygen (O2) gases.
+• Decomposition of water: Water molecules (H2O) are split into hydrogen (H2) gas at the cathode (negative electrode) and oxygen (O2) gas at the anode (positive electrode).

-• Importance of electricity: Electricity provides the driving force for the chemical reactions.
+• Importance of electricity: Electricity provides the energy needed to overcome the activation energy of the water decomposition reaction.

 Electrolysis has practical applications, such as in: